serebrov/emoji-mart-vue/README.md

 // Import default CSS
 import "emoji-mart-vue-fast/css/emoji-mart.css";

-import { Picker, EmojiIndex } from "emoji-mart-vue-fast";
+import { Picker, EmojiIndex } from "emoji-mart-vue-fast/src";

 // Create emoji data index.
 // We can change it (for example, filter by category) before passing to the component.